 Justwomen was founded to help women in business network with each other, learn from their community, and get that coveted seat at the table.
-The Justworks team has been proud to host this event series over the years, and we’re excited to bring the latest Justwomen event to New York City on February 7.
+The Justworks team has been proud to host this event series over the years, and we were excited to bring the latest Justwomen event to New York City at Town Stages on February 7.

-At this event, “Hustle With Heart”, we’re focusing on self-care.
-Along with co-host Shine, and panelists from Daily Harvest and Chase Digital, we want to help today’s professional women make it easier to achieve their goals.
+At this event, “Hustle With Heart”, we focused on self-care.
+Along with co-host Shine, and panelists from Daily Harvest and Chase Digital, we wanted to help today’s professional women make it easier to achieve their goals.

 When you’re fighting for professional milestones, it’s hard to maintain balance in the rest of your life.
 Are you taking time for yourself, and maintaining your mental, physical, and financial health?
 The concept of self-care is buzzy, but what does it really looks like for the women in today’s workforce?